History of Al Ahly SC: Establishment and start of the club

 Omar Lotfy, the founder of Al Ahly.

 The first official meeting of the club's board.

 Saad Zaghloul, the Minister of Education, became the first honorary president of Al Ahly.

 The idea of establishing Al Ahly in the first decade of the 20th century was raised by Omar Lotfy during his presidency of the High School Students Club which was established in 1905.
 The establishment of the club of high school students was for political reasons, and found that these students needed a sports club that gathers them for leisure and exercise.
 He discussed the idea of establishing the club with a group of friends who were enthusiastic about it, and in 1907 Al Ahly was established.

 Talaat Harb, president of the Bank of Egypt, contributed 100 pounds to the establishment of the club.

 The club was first headed by Alfred Mitchell-Innes, who was a British advisor to the Ministry of Finance at the time, in order to facilitate financial support for the club.
 An official meeting of the club's board was held on 24 April 1907.
 The committee met at 5:30 pm in the house of Mitchell-Innes in Giza under his chairmanship and the membership of Idris Ragheb Bey, Ismael Seri Pasha, Amin Sami Pasha, Omar Lotfi Bek and Mohamed Effendi Sherif as secretary.

 The establishment of the club was approved and Ismail Seri, as an architect, designed the main building of the club which was revised by Mitchell-Innes to locate the building in the south eastern corner of the land so that the building main entrance would face north.
-A civil company on behalf of Al Ahly Sports Club was established and shares of the company worth 5EGP Pounds per share, and was the goal of the club when it was established to raise the amount of 5000 pounds, but it was Collected 3165 pounds over a year and that was not enough, which forced the club to borrow 1,000 pounds from the National Bank of Egypt in March 1908 by Omar Sultan and Idris Ragheb and Talaat Harb which contributed 100 pounds to the establishment of the club.
+A civil company on behalf of Al Ahly Sports Club was established and shares of the company were valued at 5 pounds per share.
+With this, Al Ahly intended to raise £E5000 pounds, but fell short of their target, collecting £E3165 pounds over the course of a year.
+The club then sought to borrow £E1,000 from the National Bank of Egypt in March 1908 whose president, Talaat Harb, personally contributed £E100 to aid the establishment of the club.
 The first honorary president of the club was the Minister of Education Saad Zaghloul.

 The name of the Al Ahly Sporting Club was suggested by Amine Samy Amin, to serve the students and graduates of high schools who were the mainstay of the revolution against the British occupation.

 On 2 April 1908, Mitchell-Innes stepped down as president of the club.
 Aziz Ezzat was appointed as the new president and became the first Egyptian president of Al Ahly.
 The official opening ceremony of the club was held in the club's main building on 26 February 1908.